In Ukraine, Berkeley experts are shaping the legal fight against war crimes

 And the relevant data needs to be curated, verified and securely stored for future trials.

-“This is exactly why we created the protocol — to strengthen the evidence needed to secure justice in the face of atrocity,” Koenig said in the early days after the invasion.
+“This is exactly why we created the protocol — to strengthen the evidence needed to secure justice in the face of atrocity,” Koenig said in the early days of the invasion.

 Bringing order to a complex communication battlefield